-The following table summarizes the potential payouts for market-based awards for the six months ended June 30, 2016 :
+The following table summarizes the potential payouts for market-based awards for the six months ended June 30, 2016:

 (Number of market-based awards in thousands) Minimum Maximum

 2014 Market-based awards 86

-2015 Market-based awards - 123
+2015 Market-based awards 123

 2016 Market-based awards 387

 Our 2014, 2015 and 2016 market-based awards actual payouts are contingent upon our performance relative to the same peer group of companies with respect to total shareholder return ("TSR") for the three year periods ending December 31, 2016, 2017 and 2018, respectively.
 The payout for the TSR metric is determined based on our performance relative to the peer group.
-A payout is possible regardless of whether our TSR for the three year period is positive, the payout with respect to TSR is limited to the target previously established by the Compensation Committee of the Board of Directors regardless of our relative ranking to the peer group.
+A payout is possible regardless of whether our TSR for the three year period is positive or negative.
+However, if our TSR for the three year period is not positive, the payout with respect to TSR is limited to the target previously established by the Compensation Committee of the Board of Directors regardless of our relative ranking to the peer group.
 Compensation cost for these awards is calculated using the grant date fair market value, as estimated using a Monte Carlo simulation, and is not subject to change based on future events.